 Also we must be aware that it’s not possible to spot-reduce fat, the body will decide what’s needed & where irrespective of what the ego might prefer; but, with the right diet, plenty of movement, and enough time, anything is possible if it’s something your body is genetically able to both achieve and sustain.

 There’s a wide range of clothing options available for our active endeavours, and your main priority should be your comfort as well as safety.
 Flowing trousers and long, trailing sleeves can look nice on social media but aren’t necessarily safest or best for your regular practice.
 For all of my classes I recommend wearing comfortable clothing that will allow you to sit, move, and stretch fully and safely.

 It would be wise to have a lidded & closed bottle of water near you; you may also like to have a pair of socks, jumper or other coverup and/or a blanket for śavasāna.

 - For people who prefer to wear looser clothing: please be aware that at times during practice loose clothing may ride up or fall down, and you may therefore like to ensure it’s long enough to secure if desired e.g. tucking a loose t-shirt into your waistband; you may also consider wearing something more close-fitting underneath e.g. cycling shorts under running-style shorts

 - For people who prefer to wear tighter clothing: for your comfort, you may also like to wear a second, looser layer, over the top to keep warm at the beginning & end of your class.

-Overall remember you know your own body so use your own good judgement and note that lessons cancelled due to inappropriate attire will not be rescheduled or refunded.
+Overall remember you know your own body so use your own good judgement.

 If you have a question that I haven’t included here, please do ask me!